 Jim Beasley, Attorney & Licensed Pilot

 One little known fact about our firm is that Attorney Jim Beasley Jr. is a commercial pilot with over 30 years of experience flying many different types of aircraft, from a World War II fighter aircraft with the United States Air Force, to jet aircraft and turboprop aircraft.
 In fact, Jim Beasley Jr. has performed with The Horsemen air team in America and England.

 Attorney Beasley's insatiable passion for flight comes from his father, the late Jim Beasley Sr., a legendary lawyer and founder of The Beasley Firm.
 This passion lends thorough insight into each aviation case we take on, including the structure and workings of a plane and the problems that can occur while in flight.
 As a result, our firm has fought successfully against even the largest of the world's corporations.

 A History of Successfully Representing Aviation Accident Claims Across the Nation

 Since 1958, The Beasley Firm has been nationally recognized for setting the benchmark in the fields of aviation disasters, in-flight airline injuries, airport premises liability, helicopter accidents, and catastrophic injury.
-The Philadelphia aviation accident attorneys at The Beasley Firm have successfully obtained numerous multi-million-dollar settlements and verdicts for our catastrophically injured and wrongful death clients.
+We have represented victims of the most serious and high-profile aviation accidents, including the accident that took the life of Senator John Heinz.

 Review some of our top aviation case results below: